These steps will get you started

 Get polished.
 Update your resume on your own and with a career advisor so it’s ready to send out as graduation approaches.

 Practice.
-Schedule a mock interview with the OCPD.
+Schedule a mock interview with one of your career advisors in the SBS Pathways Center.

 Go to events.
 Attend workshops on job search techniques and interviewing.
 Buy an interview outfit.

 Check your email.
-Read the emails that come to you from the OCPD, Career Services and your major department(s) – these can have fantastic leads on employers.
+Read the emails that come to you from the SBS Pathways Center, and your major department(s) – these can have fantastic leads on employers.

 Stay on track.
 Meet with your major advisor to confirm you’re on track to graduate.